-This is a beginning course for students interested in agricultural related areas.
-This course offers both farm-oriented students and interested students a general understanding of agriculture and agribusiness.
-Careers in all areas of agriculture will be explored.
-Students will have the opportunity to develop their leadership and speaking skills in this class.
+Course #: 11 This is a beginning course for students interested in agricultural SCED Code: 18001 related areas.
+This course offers both farm-oriented students and Duration: year course interested students a general understanding of agriculture and Credits: 2 agribusiness.
+Careers in all areas of agriculture will be Grade: 9,10,11, 12 explored.
+Students will have the opportunity to develop their Prerequisite: none leadership and speaking skills in this class. -